Home

 So what is organic gardening all about?
 Most gardeners would say it is – gardening without using artificially synthesised pesticides, herbicides and fertilizers.
 That sounds pretty simple, but quite naturally there’s more to it - see below - What an organic gardener must do

-Although for many, good tasting healthy food are the most attractive organic benefits, there are other important environmental benefits.
+Although for many, good tasting and healthy foods are the most attractive organic benefits, there are other important environmental benefits.

 Advantages to organic gardening